eseckft/BitAds.ai/docs/validating.md

 Creating a virtual environment is an optional but recommended step to manage dependencies and isolate the project environment.
 The required Python version is 3.11+.

+**Note:** Ensure that port 443 is open and available.
+This port is used for secure communication (HTTPS) between your validator and external systems, such as the BitAds.ai platform.
+Without this, the validator won't be able to communicate securely.

 1. **Install Python 3.11+**:
    Ensure that Python 3.11+ is installed on your system.
 You can download it from